SergiosKar/DataScience/README.md

 Forecast of bitcoin price with recurrent neural networks.

-Document clustering with Td idf and K-means and t-Sne for visualization
+Document clustering with Td idf vectorizer and K-means and t-Sne for visualization